State Launches New Affordable Housing Programs for Low- to Moderate-Income Families Impacted By Superstorm Sandy

 If you or a loved one was impacted by Sandy and you want to receive more information about upcoming recovery programs, please visit www.renewjerseystronger.org to complete the Superstorm Sandy Assistance Notification Form or call 1-855-SANDYHM (726-3946).

 About the Bergen County VOAD Hurricane Sandy Long term Recovery Committee Recovery Information Center located at the Moonachie Civic Center 121 Moonachie Road in Moonachie t.
 201-470-3143 f.
 201-497-2011

-Hours: Tuesday – Friday 11 am – 5 pm (Thursdays until 7 pm) and Saturday 9 am to 2 pm.
-Closed Sunday/Monday.
+Hours: Tuesday – Friday 11 am – 5 pm and Wednesdays (5:00 PM-7:00 PM by appointment only).
+Closed Saturdays, Sundays and Mondays.

 Available Program!
 Repair program for Sandy-affected homes of elderly and disabled residents.

 About the Bergen County VOAD/LTRC: The Volunteer Center of Bergen County has been the sponsor of the Bergen County VOAD (Voluntary Organizations Active in Disaster) since 1999, following Tropical Storm Floyd.
 The VOAD facilitates communication between the first responding organizations and the broad network of civic, nonprofit, and faith-based organizations all working together to meet the storm recovery needs of Bergen county residents.